Ayush9991/Getting-and-Cleaning-Data-/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-FinalData.txt is the output of the final step
+TidyData.txt is the output of the final step